 *TIME: 5:30pm-7pm GMT, 6:30pm-8pm CET 12:30pm-2pm EST*

-As psychotherapists and counsellors are facing a greater need to use technology in their practices, what do they need to consider to ensure their work continues to be ethical and effective?
 How do we maintain a practice of psychological depth and consistency while at the same time being responsive to the changing environment in a creatively adaptable way?

 Stillpoint Spaces was founded on the idea of re-imagining psychotherapy and psychoanalysis for the 21st century.
 In order to acknowledge the demand of individuals to see their counsellors no matter where in the world they are, we have developed a safe and encrypted digital practice management tool and directory to make that possible.